L'Isle-Verte nursing home fire: Aftermath

 Québec's building code currently requires sprinklers in existing buildings only if they are high-rise (Résidence du Havre is three stories) or house only non-autonomous residents (many who perished in l'Isle-Verte were semi-autonomous).
 Few staff are on duty overnight as residents sleep, despite evacuation of seniors being complicated by their limited mobility (many are in walkers or wheelchairs), heavy medication or conditions such as Alzheimer's disease.
 Medical oxygen use further increases the danger from structural fires.

 The only province to have legislated a retrofit of sprinklers in all elderly homes is Ontario, and installations under that law (enacted Jan 1, 2014) could take several years to complete.
 Fire safety experts and groups such as the Canadian Association of Retired Persons, Ontario Retirement Communities Association, l'Association Québécoise de Défense des Personnes Retraitées et Préretraitées and the Canadian Association of Fire Chiefs have called for more stringent fire precautions including mandatory sprinkler installation.
 As of 2014, 54% of Québec's private homes for the elderly have no sprinklers.
 Québec health minister Réjean Hébert has suggested that requirements be strengthened to put sprinklers into homes for semi-autonomous elderly.

 The lack of an emergency plan has also been cited by one of the owners, along with the failure to open a main door which is locked at 10:30pm nightly to prevent Alzheimer's patients from wandering away.

 The requirement that only one staff member be on duty overnight per hundred residents is also being questioned; Résidence du Havre kept two staff on duty, but emergency plans rely on firefighters to remove residents from each room and the fire spread too quickly for firefighters to reach many of the occupants.

 Coroner Cyrille Delâge, in his February 2015 report, recommended better fire-detection tools (including visible and audible smoke-detector alarms) in seniors’ residences, heat sensors, automated sprinklers and an alarm system linked to the region's 9-1-1 network.
 Fire fighting backup from adjacent municipalities should have been called at first word that a residence with elderly inside was burning, without first waiting for local firefighters to arrive.
 Sprinklers should be retrofitted to existing retirement residences; staff should be trained in emergency and evacuation procedures.

 Some not-for-profit retirement homes in Québec's villages have no one on duty overnight.

-In response to the coroner's report, Minister of Labour Sam Hamad has announced that Québec will be requiring sprinklers be retrofitted to old folks' homes with ten or more residents.
+In response to the coroner's report, Minister of Labour Sam Hamad announced that Québec would require sprinklers be retrofitted to old folks' homes with ten or more residents.